-Jet noise mitigation using active control was attempted in the 70's and 80's.
-However, due to limitations in the excitation amplitude and frequency of the acoustic drivers used for actuation, the investigations focused exclusively on either low Reynolds number (< 105) jets or moderate Reynolds number jets but with low frequency excitation.
-In addition, it is not easy to excite azimuthal modes using acoustic drivers, especially in high speed flows.
-The results in the literature consistently show broadband turbulence amplification as well as far-field noise amplification with pure tone forcing at a Strouhal number around the jet column mode and up to about 1 ($St{DF} = 0.2$ to 1).
-The broadband amplification in turbulence and far-field noise was obtained regardless of whether the nozzle exit boundary layer was laminar or turbulent [18-22].
-In works using much higher forcing Strouhal numbers ($St{DF} > 1.5$), the reported results heavily depend on the state of the boundary layer.
-In low Reynolds number jets with laminar nozzle exit boundary layer, broadband turbulence suppression [12] as well as far-field noise suppression [23-24] were observed with forcing Strouhal number within the jet initial shear layer instability range ($St{\theta F} \sim 0.012$ to 0.017).
-When the boundary layer at the nozzle exit was turbulent, Zaman and Hussain [12] observed no effect on broadband turbulence levels, but Moore [19] and Jubelin [25] observed a suppression of 1 to 2 dB in the far-field noise.
-The broadband suppression or amplification seemed to be almost uniform over the entire frequency range and also over a large range of polar angles with respect to the jet axis.
+Jet noise mitigation using active control was attempted in the 1970s and 1980s.
+However, due to limitations in the excitation amplitude and frequency of the acoustic drivers used for actuation, the investigations focused exclusively on either low-Reynoldsnumber (less than 105) jets or moderate-Reynolds-number jets but with low frequency excitation enabling only jet column excitation.
+In addition, it is not easy to excite azimuthal modes using acoustic drivers, especially in high-speed flows.
+The results in the literature consistently show broadband turbulence amplification as well as farfield noise amplification with pure tone forcing at a Strouhal number around the jet column mode and up to about 1 (St{DF} = 0.2 to 1).
+The broadband amplification in turbulence and far-field noise was obtained regardless of whether the nozzle exit boundary layer was laminar or turbulent [18,23-26].
+In works using much higher forcing Strouhal numbers ($St{DF} > 1.5$), the reported results heavily depended on the state of the boundary layer.
+In low-Reynolds-number jets with laminar nozzle exit boundary-layer, broadband turbulence suppression [12] as well as far-field noise suppression [27,28] were observed at forcing Strouhal numbers within the jet initial shear layer instability range (St{θF} ≈ 0.012 to 0.017).
+When the boundary layer at the nozzle exit was turbulent, Zaman and Hussain [12] observed no effect on broadband turbulence levels, but Moore [18] and Jubelin [29] observed a suppression of 1 to 2 dB in the far-field noise.
+The broadband suppression or amplification seemed to be almost uniform over the entire frequency range and over a large range of polar angles with respect to the jet axis.